shantamsultania/JAVA-Revision/README.md

 1. Daily as well as weekly Tasks.
 2. Topics to be coved on daily bases
 3. Resources to study
-4. Solutions to the Problems Day-wise for reference

 Week 1 :